 Hook Lighthouse is an impressive feat of medieval engineering, standing four storeys high with walls up to four meters thick in parts.
 A spiral staircase, known as a mural staircase, was built within the walls and reaches up to the top of the lighthouse.

 The Greatest Knight

-For 40 years William Marshal was a landless knight.
-When he died, he was the Earl of Pembroke, Lord of Leinster and the regent of the whole of England.
+For almost 40 years William Marshal was a landless knight of modest means.
+When he died he was the Earl of Pembroke, Lord of Leinster and regent of the whole of England.
 He had served under four English kings as well as the ‘Young King’ Henry who died before inheriting the throne.

 To find Hook Lighthouse…